11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 It is an event that occurs yearly when the Earth travels through debris left behind by the comet Swift-Tuttle.

-As those nuggets of comets come in collision with the Earth’s atmosphere, they spark into bright lights that develop to fall through the sky.
+As those nuggets of comets collide with the Earth’s atmosphere, they spark into bright lights that fall through the sky.

 The name comes from the Perseus constellation, from which they form to radiate.

-It’s a telephonic lens with a focal length of 18-300mm and takes photos with varying focal lengths.
+It’s a telephonic lens with an 18-300mm focal length and takes photos with varying focal lengths.

 It’s a perfect lens for isolating object that is far away.